ziaur-rehman786/Car-Selling-Website/README.md

 # Car Selling Website 🚗

 Hey there!
-This is my car selling website where people can buy and sell cars.
-It's like a marketplace for cars - you can search for cars you want to buy, or list your own car to sell.
+This is my fully functional car selling website where people can buy and sell cars.
+It's like a complete marketplace for cars - you can search for cars you want to buy, or list your own car to sell. **Everything works!** The frontend AND backend are both done!

 ## What This Website Can Do